DJKieranl29/SWAM-UPDATE-LOGS/Legal_Documents_Changes_Summary.md

 ## Overview

 All suggested changes from the legal review have been successfully implemented to enhance clarity, legal robustness, and user understanding of both documents.
+(A nonpublic dev build, currently.
+Will be updated to site on review!)

 ---